“If we teach today as we taught yesterday, we rob our children of tomorrow.”

 We also have a range of portable technology which can be used anywhere in the school.

 In addition to these facilities, our classrooms are also well equipped with technology: two PCs, an interactive whiteboard and a visualiser are provided to enhance the children's learning.

-Our whole school network is now run via the Google 'G-Suite'.
-This means that every child has their own gmail login and can access the full range of google resources both at school, or remotely whilst working at home.
+Our whole school network is now run via the Google Workspace.
+This means that every child has their own Gmail login and can access the full range of google resources both at school, or remotely whilst working at home.
 This flexibility allows the children to complete home-learning and save it direct to the school network, cutting down the need for printing and using unnecessary paper.

 Not only do we help the children understand how to stay safe online, we educate our parents too.
 With workshops and events run in school we hope to encourage parents to promote e-safety at home as much as we do in school.

-Click here to access the parent E-Safety section: Keeping Safe Online
+Click here to access the parent Online Safety section: Keeping Safe Online